dasiegel/IRT-M/README.md

 (1) Estimated a latent "Satisfaction with the status quo" dimension from 32 countries surveyed by Afrobarometer across three collection waves.

-Without IRT-M, this is a difficult measure to produce for several reasons:
+Without IRT-M, this is a difficult measure to produce for several reasons, including that:
 - Respondent interpretations of survey questions vary contextually by location and time
 - The survey instrument changes across waves

 We address this source of incompatability by coding a separate constraints (M) matrix for each country-year.
-So long as our coding accurately captures spatial and temporal variation in how respondents respond
+So long as our coding accurately captures the contextual variation in how respondents interpret and respond to questions, our measure will be consisent.
+As well, interested parties can review and the matrix coding and either confirm our interpretation or estimate an alternative version that reflects their own understanding.

 ![allThetasVisualized_UrbanRuralDivide](https://github.com/dasiegel/IRT-M/assets/10012916/65dffdf3-8a9a-4222-b897-53ead9a7e0d1)